Interested in a Subaru Crosstrek?

 Is the Subaru Crosstrek safe?

-The Subaru Crosstrek is yet to be tested by ANCAP, and is therefore unrated.
+The Subaru Crosstrek is yet to be tested by ANCAP, though it recently achieved a five-star Euro NCAP safety rating against the latest 2024 protocols.

 Standard safety features include: